ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 .. important::

-  Stop!
-Before proceeding, it's critical to make sure you understand the relationship between a pipeline, a pipeline specification (YAML file), and the pipeline schema:
+  Before proceeding, it's important to understand the relationship between a pipeline, a pipeline specification (YAML file), and the pipeline schema:

   - A `pipeline <https://easylink.readthedocs.io/en/latest/concepts/pipeline_schema/index.html#pipelines>`_